enrodrigu/PersonaMate/README.md

 - Backend: FastAPI application in `src/python/app.py` which builds the langgraph graph at startup (via `core.build_graph`) and exposes a `/chat` POST endpoint that returns JSON: `{ "response": "..." }`.
 - Core graph logic: `src/python/core.py` — contains `build_graph`, `chat_once`, and a CLI interactive loop.
 - Tools: `src/python/tools/*` (e.g. `personalDataTool.py`, `linkingTool.py`) provide tool functions used by the assistant.
-- Utilities: `src/python/utils/*` contains helpers and a small MultiPurposeGraph implementation.
+ - Utilities: `src/python/utils/*` contains helpers and a Neo4j wrapper (`neo4j_graph.py`).
+The project now uses Neo4j as the primary graph store.
 - Docker: `Dockerfile` builds the backend image; `docker-compose.yml` can start the backend and an OpenWebUI container.

 ## Quick start — local (dev)